 Places to Stay Near Upperville

 There are plenty of places to stay and dine in Middleburg, from the Red Fox Inn to the Salamander Resort and Spa, a five-star equestrian-themed luxury lodging.
-Not only is The Salamander a sponsor of the Show, but they house many of the visiting out-of-town equestrians, as well as their horses in the on-site stables.
+Not only is The Salamander a sponsor of the show, but they house many of the visiting out-of-town equestrians, and their horses stay in the on-site stables.
 There are ample Virginia horse trails nearby to explore with your mount.
 The historic Goodstone Inn & Restaurant, just ten minutes from the center of Middleburg, is a lovely property to relax and unwind between competition days.
 The luxury inn offers private cottage stays, traditional inn rooms, a spa and exceptional fine dining.
 The expansive farm property provides many experiences, growing much of the flowers, vegetables and fruits they use in their restaurant.

 More Equestrian Events in Virginia